Tiburon Explorer

 Diving experience

-The Tiburon Explorer - which was newly built in 2020 - offers unparalleled diving experiences in one of the most impressive areas in the world - the Galapagos Islands.
+The Tiburon Explorer, newly built in 2020, offers unforgettable diving experiences in one of the world's most stunning regions – the Galapagos Islands.

-The unique biodiversity and the incredible wealth of animals both above and below the water make the exotic and extensive Galapagos region a very special destination.
+The unique biodiversity and incredible abundance of animals, both above and below the water, make the exotic and vast Galapagos region a truly special travel destination.

-The ship offers space for 16 guests in 9 large, air-conditioned cabins on the main and lower decks, each with a sea view.
+The ship has space for 16 guests in 9 spacious, air-conditioned cabins on the main and lower decks, each with ocean views.

 CABINS